 Maps are available in both MindManager and HTML5 format so you don’t need to be a MindManager user to get started on your visual knowledge journey.
 If you do want to take it a bit further though you can easily get hold of a fully functoning 30 day free trial copy of MindManager here.
 Even if you don’t decide to purchase a licence, it will still work as a free map reader for store maps in MindManager format in perpetuity.

-If you have an urgent requirement for a particular public domain information map and it’s not in our store, then we may be able to create it and add it to our store inventory (if the information is “out there” to be mapped of course and we think it will add to the public good).
+An urgent requirement for a particular public domain information map and it’s not in our store?
+Please contact us directly to as we may be able to create it and add it to our store inventory (if the information is “out there” to be mapped of course and we think it will add to the public good).

 If you have more bespoke knowledge maps in mind, then we can create those for you too…